garland3/hf_tests/readme.md

+# Playing with hugging face demos
-# Trying to make a simple chat bot with hugging face
+Originall, I was trying to make a simple chat bot with hugging face

 * https://www.youtube.com/watch?v=QEaBAZQCtwE